microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/DataverseLink/DataIntegration/EntityUtil/readme.md

 1. Copy files to a location where they will be run.
 2. Edit the config.json file with the necessary values.
 3. Execute "RunEntityUtil.ps1".

-o	Select 1 to generate the dependencies.json file o	Select 2 to generate the entities. o	Select 3 to delete all the tables and views in target db. o	Select 4 to delete all the tables and views in source db. o	Select Q to quit.
+  	Select 1 to generate the dependencies.json file

+  	Select 2 to generate the entities.

+  	Select 3 to delete all the tables and views in target db.

+  	Select 4 to delete all the tables and views in source db.

+  	Select Q to quit.

 ## Config.json parameters explained